Her aura supposed he is

 The first thirty seconds of this beam us back into the glorious post-punk days of the early 1980s.
 A marriage of the powerful, gloomy atmosphere of The Cure around Seventeen Seconds with the minimalistic low-key indie pop tunes of the Young Marble Giants.
 Sometimes retro can be really cool.

-September 2, 2009und was spuckt mein ipod vorhin nach zwei drei liedern shuffle aus? eine liveversion von nouvelle vague’s cover von ever fallen in love. buzzcocks, was für ein geiler name und was für wahnsinnsmelodien. ganz klar meine lieblingspunkband. wenn man mal joy division’s anfänge außen vor lässt.
+und was spuckt mein ipod vorhin nach zwei drei liedern shuffle aus? eine liveversion von nouvelle vague’s cover von ever fallen in love. buzzcocks, was für ein geiler name und was für wahnsinnsmelodien. ganz klar meine lieblingspunkband. wenn man mal joy division’s anfänge außen vor lässt.

 Ganz viel Charme.
 Eine tolle, soulige Stimme.
 Ein Liebeslied, das schon jetzt wie ein Klassiker klingt.
 Amanda Zelina aus Kanada (via).
 Wer könnte da widerstehen?